ashleycribb/UNCW-Parking-Map/README.md

 - index.html (to toggle between map and sortable list) or index_both.html (to display both at same time)
 - maps_lib.js (located inside the js folder)

-*TO DO* document steps in the display table results section of the code

-5) Host everything on the web (such as a GitHub repository gh-pages branch)

-Coming soon: display dynamic polygon legend, similar to http://chicagobuildings.org/